magneticio/vamp2setup/README.md

 ![](images/screen19.png)

 As you can probably understand by looking at the expression above, this Policy will again replicate the behaviour of the previous Policies, but it will allow for much greater flexibility.
-You will now be able to specify different versions based on the conditions you are verifying and also to retunr no version at all (by returning nil) when you want the Policy to not apply any change.
+You will now be able to specify different versions based on the conditions you are verifying and also to return no version at all (by returning nil) when you want the Policy to not apply any change.